starofrainnight/docker-mysql4/README.md

 Though there exists new MySQL distributions just like MySQL5, MySQL6, there still have lots mature program needs a MySQL4 environment.

-I think MySQL4 is too old for compile as 64bits, so we build this MySQL4 in 64bits docker image with 32bits gcc mode to ensure there less problems.
+I think MySQL4 is too old to compile as 64bits, at least I don't think it will works perfectly while compile in 64bits mode, so we build this MySQL4 in 64bits docker image with 32bits gcc mode to ensure it will less problem when running.

 ## Features